sftpplus/sftpplus-docs/src/doc_source/operation/authentication.rst

 ---------------------------------------------

-Should there be issues in authenticating, make sure to check the server logs or the activity reports available in the Local Manager GUI.
+Should there be issues in authenticating, make sure to check the server logs or the activity reports available in the Web Manager GUI.

 For example, if the device has connectivity issues with the domain controller (if the account is a domain controller account), there may be problems